- Installation Guide for Arkime

 The download page for each release contains multiple Arkime packages.
 When choosing an Arkime package, please select a version that corresponds to the Linux distribution, version, and the architecture of your system.

-NOTE: A clear indication of an incorrect download are libssl or libyaml errors when trying to run capture.
+NOTE: A clear indication of an incorrect download is libssl or libyaml errors when trying to run capture.

 Installing Arkime Package